Introduction

 This allows each type of content to be distributed independently.

-A podcast CMS collection might generate a feed for platforms like:
+A podcast CMS collection can generate a feed for platforms like:

 - Apple Podcasts